Friday, March 31, 2023

 Iowa City, Iowa, USA

-Pre-Authorized to offer 5.5 Iowa CLE Hours!
+Pre-Authorized to offer 5.5 Iowa CLE Hours including the DEI CLE

 Join The Journal of Gender, Race & Justice (JGRJ) and Transnational Law and Contemporary Problems (TLCP) for discussions on the human rights implications of voluntary carbon markets and emerging geoengineering technologies developed to combat the climate crisis.